By: Sarah Stone

 2. Where to stay in London?

-Because every part of the city is safe for tourists, you can live anywhere you want depending on your budget.
-If your budget is tight, you may want to avoid hotels in Central London.
-But again, staying on the outskirts of London will be cheaper at first, and then get unbearably expensive once you factor in transport costs to and from the city center.
-Our advice is that you stay in Central London because that is where most important attraction sites are—most of them are walking distances away or short drives from Central London.
+Because every part of the city is safe for tourists, you can stay anywhere you want depending on your budget.
+If money is a bit tight, you may find that the outskirts of London are a great place to be, but make sure you factor in transport time and costs, which can sneak up on you.
+If cost isn’t a major issue and you want to get around easily and quickly, our advice is to stay in Central London.
+That’s where most popular attraction sites are—most of them are walking distances away or short drives from the area.

 3. Where to tour while in London?

-There is obviously a lot to see in London, but don’t burn yourself out by trying to see everything.
+There is obviously a lot to see while visiting London, but don’t burn yourself out by trying to see everything.
 It is best if you can visit 3 attractions or less per day, then find time to rest and interact with the locals.
-You won’t believe how many hidden treasures you can unearth in London if you spare some time for that.
+You won’t believe how many hidden treasures you can unearth if you spare some time for that.
 It’s best to find a local who can give you a free walking tour around London.

 Which places should you visit?